 Scammers work primarily by building up a sense of trust and friendship.
 They may provide selfies, update you on how they are doing several times a day, and even hold up signs in photos and videos explaining why they need money.
 They enjoy video calling and chatting over the phone, and persistence is a significant factor in their success.
 We have experienced some individuals who have asked the young person to hold up a photo of a name as ‘proof’ of their identity, but this does not necessarily mean that they are being honest and legitimate about who they are.
 Many victims believe that because they have seen the scammer in photos or on video calls that they are legitimate, but this is not necessarily the case.

-Gambian scam artists will reject all notions of being provided support by charities or local organisations.
-They will claim that charities are dishonest, and that they want money provided directly to them, rather than being referred to an organisation or service that can provide them with more long-term support.
+Gambian scam artists will reject all notions of being provided support by charities or Aid Agencies.
+They will claim that all charities and Aid Agencies in the country are dishonest and corrupt and just take the money and food for themselves and their families, scammers will always want money sent directly to them, rather than being referred to an organisation or service that can provide them with more long-term support.
 They will reject any attempt of contact from anyone in The Gambia, dealing with foreign nationals only, and will ‘talk down’ the effectiveness of local aid.
 They will justify what they are doing by claiming that they are not committing a crime – that they are living in poverty, and that stealing from people in the Western world is simply taking what is ‘owed’ following The Gambia’s history of colonisation.
 Child Aid Gambia is working to support Gambian families who have been impacted most by generations of colonisation and subsequent poverty.
 Giving money to scammers is increasing the suffering of Gambian children who are truly in need.

 A hard-working scammer with a few years’ experience can easily earn in the region of $1,500 a week or $78,000 a year by talking to many targets at the same time, This is great deal more than the President of the Gambia earns in a year, they are able to earn more through targeted scams than they ever could working a legitimate job in the Gambia.
 Scammers take pride in their ability to trick and deceive.
 Some scammers have even been found to have emigrated from The Gambia completely, travelling to Europe via the ‘back way’, while sending photographs of The Gambia to victims and insisting they still live there.